yig/GMU-CS425/README.md

 * 2022-10-19: Straightened curly quotes.
 * 2022-10-19: Recommend setting the working directory instead of copying assets.
 * 2022-10-21: Suggest that components that are simple subclasses should provide a constructor that takes the superclass.
+* 2022-10-26: Mentioned gcc slow compile with sol in debug mode.
+* 2022-10-26: Added What's Next? discussion of text rendering and debug GUI.